ApolloAuto/apollo/docs/quickstart/apollo_2_5_hardware_system_installation_guide_v1.md

 ### Installing the Light Detection and Ranging System (LiDAR)

-This section provides descriptions on the installation procedure of HDL-64E S3 LiDAR
+This section provides descriptions on the installation procedure of HDL-64E S3 LiDAR.

 #### Mounting